OF HALDEN, V

 their own house – and no dogs.
 Can you imagine it,

 exploiting Sir Lionel like that and not even letting him have his dog?

 “As for his gift-loan to the Labour Party, he says

 he’s having that back right away.
-He’s not paying out
+He’s

 good money for nothing, and if he can’t have his peerage,